-Dogs can be emotionally distressed by incontinence and this may change their behaviour and demeanour.
+Incontinence in dogs can be emotionally distressful and this may change their behaviour and demeanour.
 If the incontinence is due to a more serious condition, such as chronic liver or kidney issues, it can have a serious effect on your pet’s quality of life and should be carefully monitored.
 A dog with an uncontrollable bladder or bowel will also cause challenges for pet owners and affect their own quality of life.

 Faeces and urine in the home will obviously be disturbing and be a risk of infection.
 This is especially the case in a home where there are young children or elderly people.

 A very disturbing secondary consequence of incontinence can be fly-strike.
 This is a painful and potentially fatal condition caused by flies laying eggs in another animal.
 The eggs hatch and the maggots then feed on the host animal.
 Fly-strike is a risk if your dog cannot clean themselves properly and they have unhygienic rear quarters.
 The risk of this will be increased by either urinal or faecal incontinence.

 There are certain helpful tools that can measure your pet’s quality of life.
 Incontinence in itself is not an issue that would cause end-of-life worries.
 However, combined with other contributory or underlying disorders, this may be a risk.

 You know your dog best and controlling their quality of life, as well as your own, is a vital part of being a pet owner.